 The word rod is found in Exodus, Genesis, Numbers, Hebrews, Psalms, Isaiah, Revelation and 2 Corinthians.

-Aaron’s Rod: (Numbers 17:8) “On the morrow Moses went into the tent of the testimony and behold the rod of Aaron for the house of Levi was budded and brought forth buds and bloomed blossoms and yielded almonds.”
+Aaron’s Rod: “On the morrow Moses went into the tent of the testimony and behold the rod of Aaron for the house of Levi was budded and brought forth buds and bloomed blossoms and yielded almonds” (Numbers 17:8).
 This was an obvious symbol of death to life and the LORD’s way of choosing the Aaronic Priesthood.
 Aaron’s rod was kept in the Holy of Holies.
-The Resurrection of Jesus rent the veil giving us access to the Holy of Holies…to intimacy with our FATHER…therefore, the rod and the staff are the fullness of the symbol of intimacy with our Father God!
+The Resurrection of YESHUA rent the veil giving us access to the Holy of Holies…to spiritual intimacy with our FATHER…therefore, the rod and the staff are the fullness of the symbol of spiritual intimacy with our Father God!
 ABBA ADONAI!

 Biblically, Aaron’s rod signified the power to transform physical reality.
 As a symbol of supernatural power working through human agencies, the rod also evokes a sense of authority, both political and priestly as its’ blooming coincided with the establishment of the house of Aaron and the tribe of Levi in a priestly role.
 The association of Aaron’s rod with the Holy of Holies establishes a sacred divine significance, making it a visible memorial to GOD’s holy presence and power.